enterpriseDomain/ClassMaker/README.md

 ClassSupplier
 ===========

-ClassSupplier is the Eclipse plug-in allowing to make code programmatically.
+ClassSupplier is an Eclipse plug-in allowing to make code programmatically.

 It generates, builds & exports, installs in runtime and loads the entire plug-in with the Java classes that conform the model provided and are reflectively accessible through that API.